wlcrs/huawei_solar/README.md

 #### Use a dedicated WLAN Bridge

 This approach is recommended when your Home Assistant server is positioned too far from the inverter to connect to it's WiFi.
+It requires a good understanding of IP routing and suitable hardware.

 Some devices marketed as WLAN Repeaters can also be configured in 'client mode', which creates a bridge between your home netwerk and inverter WiFi.

 For example: [TP-link TL-WR802N: Configure the Router in Client Mode](https://www.tp-link.com/us/user-guides/tl-wr802n_v4/chapter-8-configure-the-router-in-client-mode#ug-sub-title-6)

+After setting up your WLAN device in 'client mode', you need to add a static route on your home network router to `192.168.200.0/24` via that WLAN bridge.
+Otherwise the devices in your network won't know how to reach the inverter subnet.

+*Note:* Not every home router allows you to add static routes.
+For example: the router provided by your ISP might not expose this advanced feature.
+You'll need to re-evalute your network setup in that case.

 ## SDongle Configuration